straybiker/HA-load-balancer/README.md

 ![Image](https://github.com/user-attachments/assets/cf492018-cf80-4fbe-bc1d-b0f54fee5580)

 >[!Tip]
 >Once the monthly peak consumption passes the set power limit of the loadbalancer, you can increase this limit to the new monthly peak via an automation.
 Do not forget to reset this at the beginning of the month.

-## Future developments
+## Future Developments
-- :heavy_check_mark: Testing: Autocalculate charger efficiency
+- [x] Autocalculate charger efficiency.
-- [ ] Make dependency on the car battery percentage optional, so others when another car charges, it is not depending on my car.
-This is also needed when another car is charging at my charger.
+- [x] Make car awareness optional.
--  :heavy_check_mark: Option to prioritze PV consumption
+- [ ] Option to prioritize PV consumption.
-- [ ] Optimize for dynamic energy contracts
+- [ ] Optimize for dynamic energy contracts.
-- :heavy_check_mark: Provide this in a Home Assistant package.
+- [x] Provide as generic a Home Assistant package.
-- [ ] Option to limit to 1 phase in Eco mode
+- [ ] Option to limit to 1 phase in Eco mode.
-- [ ] A minimum charge power instead of switching the charger off.
+- [ ] Implement a minimum charge power instead of switching off the charger.
-- [ ] Convert to an HA integration
+- [ ] Convert to a full Home Assistant integration.

 ## Disclaimer
 The use of this automation is at your own risk.
-The author assumes no responsibility for any consequences arising from the use of this automation, including but not limited to power consumption, the state of charge of the vehicle, or any damages that may result from its use.
-Users are advised to thoroughly test and verify the automation in their own environment before relying on it for critical operations.
+The author assumes no responsibility for any consequences arising from its use, including power consumption, vehicle SOC, or damages.
+Test thoroughly in your environment before relying on it for critical operations.